howech/gestalt/README.md

-large software system is often complicated - there are of course many tools out there for gathering configuration information from a bunch of different sources. nconf for node is a good one, and gestalt is to some extent based upon it.
+large software system is often complicated - there are of course many tools out there for gathering configuration information from a bunch of different sources. nconf for node is a good one, and gestalt is to some extent based upon it, ( but also influenced by configliere for ruby and the configuration node structure of chef).
 There are a couple of things that many of these tools do not do.
 First, configuration files (and other sources) can change, and it would be nice to be able to react to these changes on-the-fly.
 Second, when you have a sufficiently complicated system of default and override configuration sources, it can become difficult to figure out exactly where a particular setting came from.
 Gestalt solves both of these problems.
 It has a per-value event change tracking system so that you can track changes to individual settings to your configuration.
 It also rigorously keeps track of where the values for particular settings came from.

 ## Basics